Friday, August 18, 2017

 Intelligent, determined, and hardworking, Williandres “Will” Smith lived a faith-centered life rich in family, learning, and humor.
 Deeply committed to his family, Will embraced his role as a father with honor and integrity and cherished each moment he shared with his loved ones.
 With a warrior’s spirit, Will faced the challenges of chronic illness with dignity and determination.
 In so doing, Will inspired many and will long live in the hearts and memories of those who were blessed to share his life.

 As war gave way to peace and civil rights became a dramatic force in U.S. history, 1952 marked a period of progress and optimism.
 With the birth of the Baby Boom generation, the focus was on hard work and affording our children a better life.
 The middle-class standard of living continued to grow and appeared to have no boundaries; it was a time of much hope.
 Nowhere was there greater cause to celebrate the possibilities of that hope than in the Detroit home of Williandres and Dorothy (Warrick) Smith, along with their daughter Pamela.
-They began the new year by welcoming Williandres, Jr. on January 8th.
+They began the new year by welcoming Williandres, Jr. on January 8th or as the family would affectionateley refer to him as Billy.

 The family moved to Westland where Will and Pamela spent their childhood years.
 Growing up during the 50s and 60s, Will’s roots were firmly planted in the values of hard work, education, and achievement.
 The community of Westland possessed a rich history that included significant contributions to the Underground Railroad, automotive manufacturing, and war production.
 The Smith family attended church regularly and was involved in the greater Detroit metropolitan community.
 The Smith family home was additionally rooted in intellectual pursuits and academic life.
 Will’s father worked as a PE (professional engineer) for the federal government, and his mother taught music at Wayne State University.
 Following their parents, both Will and Pamela attended the prestigious Cass Technical High School, a university preparatory high school in downtown Detroit.